FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Current games=This is a shorter phrase for "Games being played right now".
 It is what the link at the top that says "Games" links to (http://lichess.org/games).
 Please try to keep your translation as short as possible.

-%s Games=Links to http://lichess.org/games/all. %s here is the number of all the games ever played on Lichess.
+%s Games=%s here is the number of all the games ever played on Lichess.
+Links to http://lichess.org/games/all.

-%s Checkmates=Links to http://lichess.org/games/checkmate and is found on the left hand side of the "Games" pages. %s is the number of all the games that ended in checkmate on Lichess.
+%s Checkmates=%s is the number of all the games that ended in checkmate on Lichess.
+Links to http://lichess.org/games/checkmate and is found on the left hand side of the "Games" pages.

-%s Bookmarks=Links to http://lichess.org/games/bookmark.
+%s Bookmarks=%s is the number of games you have bookmarked.
+Links to http://lichess.org/games/bookmark.
 It only appears to registered users that have bookmarked certain games.
-It displays a list of your bookmarked games. %s is the number of games you have bookmarked
+It displays a list of your bookmarked games.

-%s Popular games=Links to http://lichess.org/games/popular.
-It is a list of games bookmarked by many people. %s is the number of games with one or more bookmarks
+%s Popular games=%s is the number of games with one or more bookmarks.
+Links to http://lichess.org/games/popular.
+It is a list of games bookmarked by many people.

-%s Analysed games=Links to http://lichess.org/games/analysed.
-It is a list of any game that has had a computer analysis performed on it. %s is the number of games with a complete computer analysis.
+%s Analysed games=%s is the number of games with a complete computer analysis.
+Links to http://lichess.org/games/analysed.
+It is a list of any game that has had a computer analysis performed on it.

-Bookmarked by %s players=This appears above the bookmark star in a game that has been bookmarked.
-Example here: http://lichess.org/analyse/vyvcbk8s/black. %s is the number of players.
+Bookmarked by %s players=%s is the number of players.
+This appears above the bookmark star in a game that has been bookmarked.
+Example here: http://lichess.org/analyse/vyvcbk8s/black.

 View in full size=The alt text (what you see when you hover the mouse over) of the small chess boards dotted around the site.
 These small boards are most prominent in the "Games" pages (http://lichess.org/games).
 Clicking one of these small boards brings you to the game's unique page.